A topic from the subject of Analytical Chemistry in Chemistry.

 Main Concepts:

 • Electromagnetic radiation is a form of energy that travels through space in the form of waves.
+It encompasses a wide range of wavelengths, from radio waves to gamma rays.

-• The wavelength of electromagnetic radiation is the distance between two consecutive peaks or troughs of the wave.
+• The wavelength (λ) of electromagnetic radiation is the distance between two consecutive peaks or troughs of the wave.

 • Scattering spectroscopy measures the amount of electromagnetic radiation that is scattered by a substance.
+Different types of scattering (e.g., Rayleigh, Raman) provide different types of information.

-Experiment: \"Spectroscopy Methods in Analytical Chemistry\"
+Experiment: "Spectroscopy Methods in Analytical Chemistry"

 Objective: